lucioandreani/pseudo/README.md

 To calculate pseudopotential energy bands: pseudo.py with data file pseudo.dat and functions read.py, plot.py, sub.py

-Gnuplot files for plotting: empty.gnu and pseudo.gnu\\
+Gnuplot files for plotting: empty.gnu and pseudo.gnu<br>
 Can be called using scripts ple and pl

-Requirements: python3, scipy, numpy, matplotlib\\
+Requirements: python3, scipy, numpy, matplotlib<br>
 For plotting: gnuplot with pdf viewer

 Version 1.0, 8 November 2020: reads data and runs single-shot